dovecot/documentation/source/admin_manual/doveadm_http_api.rst

 doveadm metacache clean
 =======================

-Clean metacache content for given user or all users
+Clean metacache content for given user or all users.

 parameters::